IvoryC/MyScript_module/README.md

 # MyScript_module

 The MyScript module is an empty shell of a module that allows the user to run a script of their own as part of a BioLockJ pipeline.
-This allows users to make their custom analysis tests part of the automated pipeline.
+This allows users to make their custom analyses part of the automated pipeline.
 Any manual interventions that the user would normally have to do in the pipeline (such as a pre-processing step that we don't have a module for) can be made into an automated step in the pipeline.

 The common use case will have a narrative like this:
 I ran my samples through BioLockJ using these preprocessing steps, and this classifier.